Mimicking weather conditions with lights

-We are very happy with our office in Rotterdam.
-There is only one little problem.. there aren’t any windows with a view of the outside world.
-We miss being able to look outside and see what the weather is like.
-Let’s fix that 💪
+We were very happy with our old office in Rotterdam South.
+There was only one little problem.. there weren’t any windows with a view of the outside world.
+We missed being able to look outside and see what the weather was like.
+We fixed that 💪

 Where is the sun?